Here is a list of Frequently Asked Questions that may help you understand the International Towne program better.

 - The trip to International Towne is a 4-hour field trip activity.

-- The Closing Activities in Chapter 5 take place back at school.
+- The some take place back at school.

 - The number of days needed to prepare depends on the number of lessons taught each day.